TheCaduceus/CloneBot_V2/README.md

 <p><b>
 	path_to_gclone - Keep it as "gclone".<br>
     telegram_token - Enter Telegram Bot Token, get it from <a href="https://t.me/BotFather">@BotFather</a>.<br>
     user_ids - Enter User IDs, which you want to allow your CloneBot V2.
-Separate by ',' and first ID is Admin.<br>
+Separate IDs by ',' and first ID is Admin.<br>
-    group_ids - Enter Group IDs, in which you want to allow your CloneBot V2 to be used otherwise keep it "-1"<br>
+    group_ids - Enter Group IDs, in which you want to allow your CloneBot V2 to be used otherwise keep it "-1".
+Separate IDs by ','<br>
     gclone_para_override - Keep it blank if you don't know what it is.
 </b></p>
 <img src="Img/33.png" alt="33">